• Skip to main content

 7. Venture Capital

-Businesses seeking VC funding are valued usually based on a multiple of income or EBIDTA (if they are profit generating).
+Businesses seeking VC funding are usually valued based on a multiple of income or EBIDTA (if they are profit-generating).

 The VC investors usually aren’t investing their own money.
-They’re usually funded by institutional investors such as pension funds or even the government.
+They’re usually funded by institutional investors such as pension funds or the government.

 Only businesses with significant high growth potential should go anywhere near venture capital funding.